bnmnetp/DS420/README.md

 ## Schedule for Spring 2018

+### Week of Feb 20

+* Tuesday

+  - finish up the curse of dimensionality
+  - what is principle components analysis
+  - doing PCA on our mushroom data
+  - doing PCA with iris data

+* Thursday

+  - Kmeans clustering
+  - Kmeans on our reduced PCA data
+  - scoring kmeans

 ### Week of Feb 13

 * For Tuesday you should have asked and answered two questions about the mushroom data set.
 Be prepeared to share those questions and answers in class